-The Plan is intended to permit the grant of both qualifying and non-qualified options and the grant of stock appreciation rights, restricted stock, unrestricted stock, awards of restricted stock units, performance awards and other equity-based awards (including LTIP Units).
-On May 26, 2021, the Company's stockholders approved an amendment to the Plan to increase the number of authorized shares available for issuance under the Plan by 1,500 shares.
-Based on the grants outstanding as of March 31, 2022, there were 1,469 shares of common stock that remain available to be granted under the Plan.
+The Plan is intended to permit the grant of both qualified and non-qualified options and the grant of stock appreciation rights, restricted stock, unrestricted stock, awards of restricted stock units, performance awards and other equity-based awards (including LTIP Units).
+Based on the grants outstanding as of March 31, 2023, there were 899 shares of common stock that remain available to be granted under the Plan.
 Units subject to awards under the Plan that are forfeited, cancelled, lapsed, or otherwise expired (excluding shares withheld to satisfy exercise prices or tax withholding obligations) are available for grant.